material-motion/material-motion/concepts/runtimes.md

 **Plan → Executor**

 Plans define the Executor they require.
-This requires Plans to be aware of their Executors.
+This requires Plans to be aware of their Executors, which is not ideal.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

 **Executor → Plan**